anonymous0905/Capstone-Backend/README.md

 *Note* - The API_Token in summarization.py needs to be updated since the endpoint has been disabled and the Token invalidated.

-Codebase for bthe ackend is also publicly available at - https://github.com/anonymous0905/Capstone-Backend
+Codebase for the backend is also publicly available at - https://github.com/anonymous0905/Capstone-Backend